KrauseFx/walkwithfriends/README.md

 - It works on every major platform, including iOS, Android and macOS
 - It supports revoking of messages and notifications, even from the lock screen
 - They have a solid bots API
+- Registration for new users is easy & fast

 <h3 style="text-align: center; font-size: 35px; border: none">
   <a href="https://t.me/WalkWithFriendsBot" target="_blank" style="text-decoration: none;">